Dave Leeper

 David Dale Leeper (born October 30, 1959) is an American former professional baseball outfielder.
-He played professionally for the Kansas City Royals of the Major League Baseball (MLB).
+He played for the Kansas City Royals of Major League Baseball (MLB).

 Biography

 Leeper was born in Santa Ana, California and graduated from Villa Park High School in Villa Park, California.
 He played college baseball at the University of Southern California.

-He was drafted by the Kansas City Royals in the 1st round (23rd pick) of the 1981 Major League Baseball Draft.
+He was drafted by the Kansas City Royals in the 1st round (23rd pick) of the 1981 Major League Baseball draft.
 He played parts of two seasons in the majors for the Kansas City Royals in the 1984 season and the 1985 season.
 He managed three hits in 40 at bats.